 When You Meet Before You Hire

 1. Discuss the level of experience and training of the actual installation crew with the specific type of flooring you have.

 2. Determine exactly what type of guarantee you will get on the work done.
 Be specific.
 That’s good for both of you (most of this is).

-3. You should discuss any old flooring that might need to be pulled up and disposed of, as well as flooring in another room that must meet the new flooring to ensure good flow from space to space.
+3. You should discuss any old flooring that might need to be pulled up and disposed of, as well as flooring in another room that must meet the new floor, to ensure good flow from room to room.

 4. A good installer will check the installation location before agreeing to do the work.
 You should see the installer taking very accurate measurements of the room, deducting footage from, and mapping to go around, any fixed furnishings like counters or fireplaces.
 The installer should check all relevant moisture information – subfloor, your new flooring, the crawlspace and the air itself.
 The installer should also be very familiar with normal local and geographical moisture and humidity levels.

 Some places simply aren’t right for the kind of flooring the homeowner wants.
 Unfortunately, the issues that can come up with installed flooring often fall on the installer simply because she is the last to get paid.
 Don’t be insulted by her caution.
 If the material was something like factory seconds, a good installer will know that the customer has probably not seen very much of the purchased flooring, and will discuss what that can mean in terms of potential waste material, possible places to use less than perfect planks, and what to expect from the final installation.
 Once again, she’s not insulting the purchase, just making sure that the expectations are in line with what can be met.

 And the installer might walk away.
 If she doesn’t think that the flooring will work where it is desired to go, she may choose not to accept responsibility for the final results.
 If so, and if she’s willing, do yourself a favor and pick her brain to find out why.
 People in her position don’t turn down this kind of work without very good reasons.